HHSAPCompSci2020/capstone-project-arcoir/doc/README - Arcoir.txt

 Fun things to do if we feel like it:
 Nicole voice every time you open the program: “Arcoir: Legendary Adventure” nicole says noooooooooooo :( Intro animation that gives you the story
-[a]I'm having trouble imagining this?
-Is it like a pixelated image and the user is drawing the character by clicking on the pixels on the grid individually?
-[b]Is this a platformer game? what is the viewpoint the user plays from?
-Top down view, Side view, FPS?